poudelsangam77/COVID19_EDA_Project/README.md

 3. **Ensuring Consistent Date Formats**: Ensured all date columns follow the `YYYY-MM-DD` format.
 4. **Removing Duplicates**: Checked and removed duplicate rows, if any.
 5. **Dropping Irrelevant Columns**: Removed unnecessary columns that do not contribute to the analysis.
-6. **Saving Cleaned Data**: All cleaned datasets were saved in the `data/processed/` folder for further analysis.

 ### Cleaned Datasets:
 - `cleaned_confirmed_cases.csv`